AI Didn’t Kill SEO – It Killed Bad SEO

 For organisations that run on trust – and that includes most nonprofits and small businesses – AI introduces risks worth knowing about.

 Hallucinations are real.
 AI confidently makes things up.
 Incorrect facts, wrong figures, fabricated quotes.
 Use it for outlines and first drafts.
-Verify everything against primary sources before it goes anywhere near your audience.
+Verify everything against primary sources before it reaches your audience.
 Read more: What are AI hallucinations?
 Why AI sometimes makes things up.

 Trust is not replaceable.
 For nonprofits especially, credibility is everything.
 Never fabricate stories or testimonials.
 Keep sensitive data out of AI tools.
 Review outputs for bias.
 And be transparent when AI is involved in sensitive communications.
 Efficiency is worthless if it costs you your reputation.